Petit Bateau: Turning point

 Since the early 1990s Petit Bateau has worked with the BETC agency in the construction of its advertising campaigns.
 In 1994 the campaign "Don't do this, don't do that", punctuated by the song of Jacques Dutronc, changed the face of advertising for children.
 The public discovered in these commercials the slogan "What's the use of having clothes if you can't do anything in them?" and the rallying cry "Petit Bateau! ".
-The playfulness, spontaneity and cheerful tone of the campaign captivated people and the brand's popularity rose, supported by the new notoriety of the Petit Bateau T-shirt.

 In 2004 Petit Bateau addressed itself to adults by evoking the gentleness of the world of childhood with the slogan "For adults too".
 Four years later, BETC created the "Les Mois" (“The Months”) campaign for Petit Bateau with the aim of reconquering the adult market; "The weight of adults in brand communication makes it impossible to talk only about children," said Muriel Fagnoni, vice-president of the agency.
 The slogan became "Forever" and the age of the adults was expressed in months.

 In 2013 a new campaign by BETC, continuing the theme of "The Months", stressed the trans-generational dimension of Petit Bateau with the voluntarily incorrect syntax: "Never old forever", and used photographs based on energy and spontaneity: the models skip, stick out their tongues, or dance.

 Becoming international

 In 2015 Petit Bateau launched an advertising campaign based on the quality aspect of its products and the spontaneity of childhood.
 The Mini Factory commercial marked the international turning point of Petit Bateau.
 Created by BETC and directed by Patrick Daughters, it staged children in a secret factory that follows a fanciful production process, as if taken from a child's imagination.
 This film unveiled a complex process of fabrication and stress tests.
-In March 2016 the brand launched a printed campaign with the slogan " For serious kids " in English, which was a series of brightly-colourful compositions.
+In March 2016 the brand launched a printed campaign with the slogan " For serious kids " in English, which was a series of brightly colourful compositions.
 This campaign showed children dressing up in not very scary cardboard masks and taking over the city to live fantastic adventures.

 In 2017 Petit Bateau released a new advertising film directed by Luis Cervero.
 The spectator followed the day of a Petit Bateau Breton stripe sweatshirt subjected to the test of children.
 In this advertisement, the sweatshirt accompanies the daily life of children.
 The commercial retains the spirit of the brand through a sequence of 72 shots in one minute, punctuated by the title line of Plastic Bertrand's Ça plane pour moi.
 A follower of popular melodies since its creation, its own name being inspired by the famous nursery rhyme “Maman les p'tits bateaux” (“Mummy do the little boats that go on the water have legs?”), the brand strengthened its musical identity in 2017 by reusing Jacques Dutronc's song released in 1978.